 Reverse Repurchase Agreements.
-The Funds may enter into reverse repurchase agreements, which involve the sale of securities held by the Funds subject to its agreement to repurchase the securities at an agreed-upon date or upon demand and at a price reflecting a market rate of interest.
-Reverse repurchase agreements are subject to the Funds' limitation on borrowings and may be entered into only with banks or securities dealers or their affiliates.
-While a reverse repurchase agreement is outstanding, the Funds will maintain the segregation, either on their records or with the custodian, of cash or other liquid securities, marked-to-market daily, in an amount at least equal to their obligations under the reverse repurchase agreement.
+A Fund may enter into reverse repurchase agreements, which involve the sale of securities held by the Fund subject to its agreement to repurchase the securities at an agreed-upon date or upon demand and at a price reflecting a market rate of interest.
+Reverse repurchase agreements may be entered into only with banks or securities dealers or their affiliates.
+While a reverse repurchase agreement is outstanding, a Fund will, for all of its reverse repurchase agreements, either (i) consistent with Section 18 of the 1940 Act, maintain asset coverage of at least 300% of the value of the repurchase agreement or (ii) treat the reverse repurchase agreement as a derivatives transaction for purposes of Rule 18f-4, including, as applicable, the VaR-based limit on leverage risk.

-Reverse repurchase agreements involve the risk that the buyer of the securities sold by the Funds might be unable to deliver them when the Funds seek to repurchase.
-If the buyer of securities under a reverse repurchase agreement files for bankruptcy or becomes insolvent, the buyer or trustee or receiver may receive an extension of time to determine whether to enforce the Funds' obligation to repurchase the securities, and the Funds' use of the proceeds of the reverse repurchase agreement may effectively be restricted pending such decision.
+Reverse repurchase agreements involve the risk that the buyer of the securities sold by a Fund might be unable to deliver them when that Fund seeks to repurchase.
+If the buyer of securities under a reverse repurchase agreement files for bankruptcy or becomes insolvent, the buyer or trustee or receiver may receive an extension of time to determine whether to enforce a Fund's obligation to repurchase the securities, and the Fund's use of the proceeds of the reverse repurchase agreement may effectively be restricted pending such decision.